realalienzjc/node_template_project_exp/README.md

 * Q: For browserSync() call, what's the point of ['./build/**/*.*'] before the options?
 Even the file changes, not task will be carried out except reporting file changed.
 IDEA: hook up event?
   A:

+* Q: how to bundle vendors' javascript library?
+  A: See task 'vendor-js'.

 ## Trouble Shooting